-If you have a cavity (tooth decay) in one of your teeth, the solution is almost always one or more dental fillings.
+If you have a cavity (tooth decay) in one of your teeth, the solution is almost always one or more dental fillings in Houston, TX.
 A filling serves to limit the damage caused by cavities, preserve and protect the remaining tooth structure, allow the tooth to function properly again (without pain), maintain pulp and nerve vitality if possible, and preserve the function, appearance, and life of the tooth.
 A filling is simply that, a material that fills the decayed section of a tooth.
 The dentist applies the material into the problematic tooth and shapes and bonds it to the tooth.

 There are a few different options when it comes to choosing a filling: Silver (Amalgam), White (Composite), and Gold Inlay (or Onlay).
 The best way to determine which of these will work for you is to talk to your dentist, but a brief description of the pros and cons each option is provided below.